How Original is Your Faith?

 In a recent post on selflessness, I wondered if the self could grow to include others and indeed all of humankind.
 Expanding on the discussion on ego, Paul explains this possibility in terms of proportional thinking and behaviour.

 To me, this notion represents true enlightenment – the realization that everyone else IS me.
-Acting for the greater good does not go against self-interest, but indeed is merely practical because, cliched as it sounds, we are all one.
+Acting for the greater good does not go against self-interest, but indeed is merely practical because we are all one.

 “Making a day”